0xBcamp/Kyle-janus-dragon/README.md

 </div>

 ## Summary of our product:
 Our product is a chatbot that users can interact with to easily access and utilize [Dune](https://dune.com/)’s sophisticated and large query system.
-It is not just a chatbot to access Dune, but a means for users to specify query-based "events," which, if triggered will notify the user.
+It's not just a chatbot to access Dune, but a means for users to specify query-based "events," which, if triggered will notify the user.

 ## User interactions:
 Utilizing built-in functionality from the [Telegram Bot API](https://core.telegram.org/bots/api), our chatbot will allow users to create notifications in this basic format